 Big-picture thinking is one capability at which humans are still – and will continue to be for some time – better than computers.

-I’m wondering: are we doing enough to teach future generations on how to think and process big picture?
+I’m wondering: are we doing enough to teach future generations how to think and process big-picture?
 To work impacting the world directly?

 Currently, organizations are layered in hierarchies built to implement a vision and offer solutions.
-The bigger is the scale of that vision, the bigger is the workforce required to bring that offering to market.
+The more significant is the scale of that vision, the bigger is the workforce required to bring that offering to market.
 Conventional educational systems are built to fill these layers.

-But the reality is that we are going towards a scenario in which creating a resolution to big problems will need less and less organizational layers, while we will desperately need more individuals able to think big and having the passion to serve themselves at the resolution.
+But the reality is that we are going towards a scenario in which creating a resolution to big problems will need less and less organizational layers.
+In contrast, we will desperately need more individuals able to think big and have a sense of accountability, independence, and determination required to resolve problems autonomously.

 There are many people raising doubts and fears about AI and technology, prospecting a future on which most people in our society will lose their jobs.